GotesSCoop/ttn-boat-sensor/README.md

 **SMA connections**.
 Drilled small holes to the top of the case to screw SMA females.
 This way you can unmount the case when needed without removing all the cable all along the boat.

 **Bilge switch resistor**.
-Added a small resistor soldered in a protoboard for the bilge switch.
+Added a 10k Ohms resistor soldered on a small chunk of PCB for the bilge switch.

 **DHT22**.
 Place it outside the box so it gets the real environment values!

 ### Program flow
-The program simply loops and takes a deep sleep and wakes up as specified in the SEND_INTERVAL.
+The program simply loops and takes a deep sleep and wakes up as specified in the `SEND_INTERVAL`.
 When waking up the program initializes all peripherals and checks if it's connected to the main power.
-The program checks if we are connected to the main power and if so waits for the GPS for GPS_WAIT_FOR_LOCK seconds.
+The program checks if we are connected to the main power and if so waits for the GPS for `GPS_WAIT_FOR_LOCK` seconds.
 If it is not connected to the main power it won't wait for the GPS and simply will send the LoRa packet instantly.

-To calculate the deep sleep time substracts the GPS_WAIT_FOR_LOCK value to SEND_INTERVAL.
+To calculate the deep sleep time substracts the `GPS_WAIT_FOR_LOCK` value to `SEND_INTERVAL`.

 ### LoRa Packet structure